Aliases for MMP26 Gene

 MMP26 (Matrix Metallopeptidase 26) is a Protein Coding gene.
-Diseases associated with MMP26 include endometrial cancer and prostate cancer.
+Diseases associated with MMP26 include endometrial cancer and arthritis.
 Among its related pathways are GPCR Pathway and Integrin Pathway.
 GO annotations related to this gene include metalloendopeptidase activity.
 An important paralog of this gene is MMP2.

 UniProtKB/Swiss-Prot for MMP26 Gene